 Advance your career with a Michigan degree.

 The Office of Graduate Studies coordinates the application process for all programs in the College of Engineering and Computer Science (CECS).
 The individual CECS departments review all applications for program requirements and then make decisions on each applicant.
 All students must have the minimum required bachelor’s or master’s degree from an approved U.S. institution or an institution outside of the United States.
 Students completing their final year of study may apply.
-Currently, three of our six Ph.D. programs offer a Direct Ph.D. option, accepting students with only a bachelor’s degree.
+Currently, three of our five Ph.D. programs offer a Direct Ph.D. option, accepting students with only a bachelor’s degree.

 Whether you are a full-time professional, recent undergraduate, or an international student, we have flexible program options available for you.